opendaylight/transportpce/docs/developer-guide.rst

 As an example, the creation of a 100GE service implies among other things, the creation of OCH, OTU4 and ODU4 interfaces on the Network port of TPDR devices.

-In Magnesium SR0, the *service handler* module does not manage directly the end-to-end aspect of otn connectivity services.
-OTN services must be manualy created invoking directly the *renderer* module.
+Since Magnesium SR2, the *service handler* module directly manages some end-to-end otn connectivity services.

-Before creating a low-order otn service (1GE or 10GE services terminating on client port of MUXPDR or SWITCH), the user must ensure that a high-order ODU4 container exists and has previously been configured (low-order structured) to support low-order OTN containers.
-Thus, otn service creation implies two steps:
+Before creating a low-order OTN service (1GE or 10GE services terminating on client port of MUXPDR or SWITCH), the user must ensure that a high-order ODU4 container exists and has previously been configured (it means structured to support low-order otn services) to support low-order OTN containers.
-1. OCH, OTU-4 and ODU-4 service from network port to network port of two OTN Xponders (MUXPDR or SWITCH)
+Thus, OTN service creation implies three steps:
-2. 1GE or 10GE service creation from client port to client port of two OTN Xponders (MUXPDR or SWITCH)
+1. OCH-OTU4 service from network port to network port of two OTN Xponders (MUXPDR or SWITCH)

-Since in Magnesium SR0 otn service creation is not automatically done by TransportPCE, the user has to check the connectivity between nodes using the internal API of the *PCE* module, through the path-computation-request rpc.
+2. HO-ODU4 service from network port to network port of two OTN Xponders (MUXPDR or SWITCH)
-Afterwards, for the first step otn service creation, the user has to use the internal service-path rpc of the *renderer* module.
+3. 10GE service creation from client port to client port of two OTN Xponders (MUXPDR or SWITCH)

-Finally, the 1GE and 10GE services creation is performed using internal otn-service-path rpc of the *renderer* module.
+The management of other OTN services (1GE-ODU0, 100GE...) is planned for future releases.

 100GE service creation
 ^^^^^^^^^^^^^^^^^^^^^^